Jamia Mosque Sultania, Brierfield

-Jamia Mosque Sultania is a mosque (masjid) in Brierfield, Lancashire, England, UK.
-It is also the largest mosque in the ceremonial county of Lancashire.
+Jamia Mosque Sultania is a mosque (masjid) in Brierfield, Lancashire, England.
+It is the largest mosque in the ceremonial county of Lancashire.

 History

 The mosque was built in 2013 under the Mosque Membership of the local Muslim community and was completed at a cost of £2 million.
 The mosque also includes a dome and minaret like many traditional Islamic mosques and some of Lancashire's own mosques.
 Due to its elevated height, worship capacity and brickwork.
 It is claimed to be the largest mosque in Lancashire.

-Facilities
+As of 2021 it was the newest purpose built mosque in the Pendle.

 The main prayer hall can accommodate approximately 2,000 worshippers.

-Architecture

-It is the newest purpose built mosque in the whole of Pendle.